wootfish/eli.sohl.com/drafts/sybil-defense.md

 >> *Proof.* Recall that the event $$A_{h,a}$$ is dependent only on the distribution of Sybil nodes, i.e. it is not influenced by the possibility of address collocation between malicious and honest nodes.
 This identity, then, is just a trivial application of the hypergeometric distribution. $$\tag*{$\square$}$$
 > {: #eqn-9 }
 >
-> These equations give us everything we need to prove the theorem.
-The derivation is as follows.
+> These equations are all we need to prove the theorem.
 >
 > Let $$0 \leq k' \leq k$$ and let $$0 \leq h < L$$.
 Equation 1.4 gives us,
 >